touchlab/Kermit/README.md

 ```

 You can supply a different tag for the logger through local instances.
 This is more
 meaningful in an Android context.
-However, there are also potential performance related reasons for local loggers.
+As mentioned, there's also a slight performance advantage to local.
 See [PERFORMANCE](docs/PERFORMANCE.md) for more info.

 ## Configuration